 The Center for Advanced Visual Studies (CAVS) at MIT was an important anchor in Wen-Ying Tsai’s artistic career.
 Although he had already developed his mature cybernetic work before being invited by Gyorgy Kepes and Otto Piene to be amongst the Center’s first Fellows in 1969, Tsai always saw CAVS as a spiritual epicenter for the kind of work he was doing.
 It was there that Tsai made life-long connections with artists that were working in the same direction using art, technology, and science in their practices.
-Tsai’s cybernetic sculpture “Large Tuning Fork” is on show at the MIT Museum as part of the CAVS 50th Anniversary exhibition, February 15, 2018 – January 30, 2019.
+Tsai’s cybernetic sculpture “Large Tuning Fork” was shown at the MIT Museum as part of the CAVS 50th Anniversary exhibition, February 15, 2018 – January 30, 2019.

 This poster (black with silver imprint) was designed by Jacqueline Casey for Tsai’s exhibit “Cybernetic Sculpture Environment: New work done at the MIT Center for Advanced Visual Studies” at the Hayden Gallery, MIT, February 6 – March 3, 1971.
-The work in the poster is also a “tuning fork” and is closely related to the one on show at the MIT Museum for the CAVS 50th Anniversary.
+The work in the poster is also a “tuning fork” and is closely related to the one shown at the MIT Museum for the CAVS 50th Anniversary.

 Our SoHo space in Manhattan is now configured for intimate exhibitions.
 We will first exhibit the work of Tsai and his contemporaries, and then exhibit works of younger artists who are continuing in the spirit of applying science and technology in their practices.
-The space will also host open dialogs and interdisciplinary performances in conjunction with exhibitions.
+The space will also host open dialogues and interdisciplinary performances in conjunction with exhibitions.